remarkjs/remark-lint/readme.md

 External rules can be loaded just like normal rules.

-⚠️ means the rule has not been updated for remark-lint 6.0.0.

 <!--
 This list is ordered based on the name without prefix, so excluding `remark-lint-no-` or `remark-lint-`
 -->

 *   [`remark-lint-alphabetize-lists`](https://github.com/vhf/remark-lint-alphabetize-lists)